fihabeeb/WorldHotels/README.md

 The next part of the project dealt with the database side of things.
 We needed a database to store the information for all the hotels, and also the customers and the administrators.
 Also stored in the database is payment records.
 The database contains 5 tables:

-User Information:
-- User Information ID
+- UserInformation
-- Name
+- HotelInformation
-- Surname
+- Billings
-- Email
+- Room
-- PhoneNumber
+- BookingTable
-..* User_Password
-..* Privilages

 ## How to install??

-SELECT * FROM UserInformation;
-SELECT * FROM HotelInformation;
-SELECT * FROM Billings;
-SELECT * FROM Room;
-SELECT * FROM BookingTable;